 Beth has been featured on OPB’s “Artbeat” and on “Troubadour, TX”, a nationally syndicated documentary-style singer-songwriter reality television series airing in almost 40 million households and 140 U.S. markets.
 Beth has also been a three-time featured artist on Cayamo: A Journey Through Song, a week-long Caribbean songwriters’ cruise along with Lyle Lovett, Shawn Colvin, John Prine, Patty Griffin, Emmylou Harris, Richard Thompson and many more.

-Beth and her husband Marty live nestled among the tall trees on a hill and are loving the Northwest life.
-Beth has immersed herself in the northwest music scene, including working on staff with the Sisters Folk Festival and Americana Song Academy for three years as an instructor and host of the Sunday Community Celebration.
+Beth lives in beautiful Eugene, OR and is loving the Northwest life.
+Beth has immersed herself in the northwest music scene, including working on staff with the Sisters Folk Festival and Americana Song Academy for four years as an instructor and host of the Sunday Community Celebration.
+Beth’s work has expanded to include teaching voice and song coaching as well as leading workshops at festivals, retreats and beyond.

 “A superb singer/songwriter whose versatility discourages labeling.” — Fort Worth Star-Telegram